u-eff-gee/alpaca/README.md

 The author would like to thank

 - C. Iliadis for enlightening discussions about the angular correlation formalism and for help with debugging the associated modules.
-- O. Papst (OP) for helpful discussions about the angular correlation formalism and advertise OP's angular correlation code [angcorrwat](https://github.com/op3/angcorrwat). angcorrwat is complementary to the present code in the sense that it uses the python package [sympy](https://www.sympy.org/) to obtain symbolic expressions for the angular correlations.
+- O. Papst (OP) for helpful discussions about the angular correlation formalism and testing of the code.
+Furthermore, the author would like to advertise OP's angular correlation code [angcorrwat](https://github.com/op3/angcorrwat). angcorrwat is complementary to the present code in the sense that it uses the python package [sympy](https://www.sympy.org/) to obtain symbolic expressions for the angular correlations.
 - N. Pietralla (NP) for helpful discussions about the mixing-ratio conventions.
 The writing of Ref.
 [5] had been in progress when our review article [1] appeared.
 Our use of the Biedenharn convention sparked the aforementioned discussion, and NP helped us realize the discrepancy between the nuclear resonance fluorescence literature and the ENSDF recommendations (see [Sec.
 4.ii](#4ii-phases-of-multipole-mixing-ratios)).
 Footnote 2 in Ref.
 [5] addresses the issue from the point of view of Zilges *et al.*.

 ## 7. References